-Tutorial Assistance
+Tutorial Assistance - 385-3993

-Student Advisory and Special Services offers tutorial assistance in as many subject areas as we are able to secure certified tutors.
-This program is a service to Boise State University students, in need of additional help outside the classroom.
+Student Special Services offers tutorial assistance in as many subject areas as we are able to secure certified tutors.
+This program is a service to Boise State University students in need of additional help outside the classroom at no cost.
+You can obtain information about receiving tutorial assistance or becoming a tutor by contacting Student Special Services, Administration Building, Room 114.